ksu-cs-textbooks/cis526/content/01-the-dom/04-js-and-the-dom.md

 $('p').text('Tra-la-la').appendTo('div.banner');
 ```

 While modern browsers are much more consistent at supporting standardized JavaScript, JQuery remains a popular library and one you will likely encounter.
-Thus, while this text focuses on 'vanilla' JavaScript, we'll also occasonally call out JQuery approaches in blocks like this one.
+Thus, while this text focuses on 'vanilla' JavaScript, we'll also occasionally call out JQuery approaches in blocks like this one.
 {{% /notice %}}